hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 ### Checking jobs in the queue using `squeue`  <a name="jobinfo"></a>

 Earlier we had used the `squeue` command to check on our jobs.
 This command is used to view **information about jobs located in the SLURM scheduling queue**.
-We had demonstrated that we could provide the `-u $USER` argument to print only $USER's jobs.
+We had demonstrated that we could provide the `-u $USER` argument to print only `$USER`'s jobs.
 A shortcut to getting the same output would be:

 ```bash
 squeue --me
 ```

-Alternatively, HMS-RC has created a simplified command which returns the results of `squeue --me` with some addtional columns of information related to resources as shown below:
+Alternatively, HMS-RC has created a simplified command which returns the results of `squeue --me` with some additional columns of information related to resources as shown below:

 ```bash
  O2squeue